 When you need to bend forward and pick something up, do it by bending your knees and contract your belly muscles.
 Do not bend from your low back.
 Same for lifting something high up above you.
 Keep your belly muscles strong and use your core strength to push from your shoulders and arms.

-Good posture is a habit and we are here to help you form the best habits possible!
+Good posture is a habit, and we’re always here to help you form the best habits possible!